cvley/gocaffe/README.md

 # gocaffe
-implement Caffe deep learning framework in pure golang
+implement Caffe deep learning framework in pure golang, still in progress.

 ### Using protocol buffers with Go